 Donahoe and his partners William Webber and John Walmsley had been ruling the roads, sheltered by sympathisers who kept them fed and clothed in clean garments.
-These merry highwaymen approached their occupation with pluck and a level head, one time even liberating a victim of his run by pouring it into a chamber pot that they took away with them.
+These merry highwaymen approached their occupation with great pluck and a level head, one time even liberating a victim of his rum by pouring it into a chamber pot that they took away with them.
 Naturally such flagrant lawlessness was causing the settlers to wring their hands in dread, lest they be bailed up on the road or have their homes raided.

 As is typical of the press throughout Australian history, the more the bushrangers eluded the police, the more the press put them on blast.
 Donahoe in particular had become something of a celebrity and everyone seemed to have a story about being bailed up by him.

 One could feasibly have overheard conversation in the pub that sounded like, “I was robbed by Donahoe on the Cobbity Road, I was!
 There he were, bold as brass, astride a cob with a pair of barking irons in his hands.
 ‘Up with your copper,’ says he.
 Who am I to refuse a bushranger?
 So I gives it him and off he trots waving his hat about and whooping like a mad owl!
-So as you can imagine I’m a bit light on cash so you’ll have to pay for the ale this time, my handsome.”
+So as you can imagine, I’m a bit light on cash so you’ll have to pay for the ale this time, my handsome.”

-In July Donahoe had been shot in the right shoulder during a shootout, the wound had mostly healed but not well and continued to give him trouble.
+In July, Donahoe had been shot in the right shoulder during a shootout.
+The wound had mostly healed, but not well, and continued to give him trouble.
 Victims described him as having visible stiffness in the shoulder, though it didn’t hinder him terribly.
 In the afternoons he and his colleagues would perform robberies then escape to their hideouts in the Parramatta region just before dark when the police were unable to track them properly.

 The authorities were growing tired of chasing the bushrangers through the wilderness and were hoping for a breakthrough.
-This came in the firm of locating one of the gang’s treasure trove in an old cave hideout, but the bushrangers were nowhere to be found.
+This came in the form of locating one of the gang’s treasure troves in an old cave hideout, but the bushrangers were nowhere to be found.
 The search party, under Lieutenant MacAlister, magistrate of Argyle, with the assistance of an Aboriginal tracker referred to as “Black Jemmy”, decided to change tactics.
 Rather than root around for the bandits like a bushpig in search of truffles, they elected to split up and keep watch on hotspots where the fugitives were known to haunt.

 Sergeant Hodson of the 57th regiment led a party of troopers to the vicinity of Bringelly.
 The team consisted of Hodson, two men named Muckleston and Warburton, Chief Constable Farley, Constable Gorman and some others.
 They spent a fortnight combing through the bush with no success and at sunset retired to their camp in a hollow on the property of a man named Wentworth.
 It is easy to imagine the frustration the mounted police were feeling after months of fruitless bush-bashing.

-After yet another day without result on the 1st of September 1830, Farley headed off on his grey horse to procure provisions as the rest of the party unsaddled their horses.
+After yet another day without result, on the 1st of September 1830, Farley headed off on his grey horse to procure provisions as the rest of the party unsaddled their horses.
 It was about five o’clock when fate decided to throw the beleaguered bluebottles a bone.

 A Fortuitous Arrival

-The thing about bushranging that often gets overlooked is that riding horses through they bush is far more romantic than it is practical.
-The reality was that much of the time was spent travelling on foot, simply because it was a far more efficient way to get through tangled scrub and between the gnarled, twisted trees with branches that just out at just the right height to peg out an incautious rider like washing.
+The thing about bushranging that often gets overlooked is that riding horses through the bush is far more romantic than it is practical.
+The reality was that much of the time was spent travelling on foot, simply because it was a far more efficient way to get through tangled scrub and between the gnarled, twisted trees with branches that jut out at just the right height to peg out an incautious rider like washing.
 Thus, on the afternoon of the first of September the trio of Donahoe, Webber and Walmsley headed back to their hideout on foot.
 Of course, riding a horse in the bush is not the same as guiding one through it, and the bushrangers were leading a black packhorse laden with their ill-gotten gains into the scrub.
 No doubt they would have seen the police campfire about a mile away.